Thank you for your support!

 We tell their stories so people truly understand that these horses are worth protecting.
 If you have time to donate we can use help.
 If you have talent maybe we can use that too.
 If you have the ability to help financially, we always need help in that area too.
 We provide birth control to our mares to reduce the re

 Sign up to receive info on news and future events from the Pine Nut Wild Horse Advocates.

 Wild horses live in 'Bands."
 A lead stallion will earn one or more mares and his job is protection.
 Unlike domestic horses the stallion is very much involved in the care and training of the foals in his band.

 Our wild ones face a daily struggle to remain free and wild.
-There are thousands of horses who lost their fight to remain free and now sit in government holding pens.
+There are over 60,000 horses who lost their fight to remain free and now sit in government holding pens.
 Every voice counts, every email matters, and there is always something YOU can do to help our wild ones remain free on their range.

 Copyright © 2019 Pine Nut Wild Horse Advocates - All Rights Reserved.

 P.O.
 Box 2843, Gardnerville, NV 89410